Ahmed-Tameem/nba_draft_ML/README.md

 The models are trained on data from 2012 to 2015 and tested on the data from 2016.

-The logistic regression model achieves a validation accuracy of 75.4% and the DNN achives a validation accuracy of 77.9% (80.3% training accuracy).
+The logistic regression model achieves a validation accuracy of 75.4% and the DNN achieves a validation accuracy of 77.9% (80.3% training accuracy).

 Before running "DNN.py" or "logistic_regression.py", Change the "path" variable in the function "scrape" to the full path of the data